 To obtain a certified copy of your marriage certificate, follow these steps:

-1. Contact the vital records office in the state or country where you got married.
+- Contact the vital records office in the state or country where you got married.
+You may also need to contact the county clerk or recorder where your marriage was originally filed.

-7. Once processed, collect the certified copy of the marriage certificate either in person or by mail.
+- Once processed, collect the certified copy of the marriage certificate either in person or by mail.
+A certified copy of your marriage certificate must carry a raised, embossed, impressed or multicolored seal and the registrar’s signature.

 2. Submit the Marriage Certificate to the Appropriate Authority